 You can learn more at the DVR website.

-If you live in Delaware and receive SSI, you could receive a state supplemental payment.
-To receive this supplement, you must live in a certified adult residential facility.
+If you live in Delaware and receive SSI, you could receive a state supplemental payment, but to receive this supplement, you must live in a certified adult residential facility, assisted living facility, or adult foster care home.
 Individuals can receive up to $140 extra, and couples can receive up to $448 a month.
-These amounts are in addition to the $710 you can receive from the federal government.
+These amounts are in addition to the $771/$1,157 you can receive from the federal government (in 2019).
 The SSA determines eligibility and administers the supplemental payments for Delaware.

 If you want to talk to an experienced disability attorney about your case or have an attorney represent you at your disability appeal hearing, visit our attorney locator page to find a disability lawyer in Delaware.